Building and Construction Law (11287.1)

 Required IT skills

-The Unit Canvas site is a very significant medium of communication for the Unit and all written assessment must be submitted in electronic form.
+The Unit Canvas site is a very significant medium of communication for the Unit and all written assessments must be submitted in electronic form.
 Students require basic computer, internet and word processing skills.

 If you feel that you lack these, or any other academic study skills, you should consult the Learning & Academic Success Network.